ImmortalDemonGod/RNA_PREDICT/docs/pipeline/integration/Integrated_RNA_3D_Prediction_Pipeline_Final_Comprehensive_Design.md

 	•	Weight updates occur only in the small rank modifications, saving memory.

 Architectural Decision:
 	•	We must ensure the dimensionality of angle outputs remains the same.
 The top linear layer that projects hidden states to angle sin/cos can remain fully trainable or also get partial LoRA.
-Usually, we let it be fully trainable since it’s small.
+Usually, we let it be fully trainable since it's small.

 ⸻